slashid/laravel/README.md

 ### Group-checking in Blade

-You can also use the `hasGroup` / `hasAnyGroup` / `hasAllGroups` methods do build templates in Blade that display different things depending on the groups the user belongs to.
+You can also use the `hasGroup` / `hasAnyGroup` / `hasAllGroups` methods to build templates in Blade that display different things depending on the groups the user belongs to.

 ```php
 // some-template.blade.php